-Clayton Sandell is an ABC News Digital Correspondent based in Denver.
-In this role he files stories for "Good Morning America", "World News with Diane Sawyer", "Nightline", ABC News Radio and ABCNews.com.
+Clayton Sandell is an ABC News Correspondent based in Denver.
+His stories appear on "Good Morning America," "World News Tonight with David Muir”, “This Week with George Stephanopoulos”, "Nightline", ABC News Radio and ABCNews.com.

-Prior to his post in Denver, Sandell was a producer for "World News with Charles Gibson," and "World News Tonight with Peter Jennings" based in Washington D.C.
+Prior to his post in Denver, Sandell was based in Washington D.C. as a producer for "World News with Charles Gibson" and "World News Tonight with Peter Jennings”.

 He was in Haiti in February 2004 during the violent uprisings that led to the ouster of President Jean Bertrand Aristide, and also covered the trials of the two men eventually convicted in the 2002 DC-area sniper murders.

 Prior to joining "World News," Sandell was an associate producer for the "Sam Donaldson: Live in America" radio program and the SamDonaldson@ABCNews.com daily webcast.
 He joined ABC's Washington bureau in September 2000, working on the assignment desk.

 Before coming to ABC News, Sandell worked as a reporter at Los Angeles news radio station KFWB-AM.
 During that time he also produced and edited award-winning science and nature documentaries for the Finley-Holiday Film Corporation in Whittier, California.
 He began his professional broadcasting career in Southern California, first as a DJ at KRTM-FM radio in Temecula and then as a reporter and anchor at KCKC-AM news-talk radio in San Bernardino.

 Sandell graduated from the University of California Riverside with a degree in political science.